Walter A. Dods Jr.

 Walter A. Dods Jr. is an American business executive, banker and philanthropist.
 He is past Chairman of Hawaiian Telcom and Alexander & Baldwin as well as past President of the American Bankers Association.
-He serves as the Chairman of Matson, Inc.
+He is the Chairman of Matson, Inc.

 Biography

 Early life

 Walter A. Dods Jr. was educated at the St. Louis High School in Honolulu.
 He graduated from the University of Hawaiʻi, where he received a Bachelor of Business Administration.

 Career

 Before attending college, Dods Jr. worked as a "dead files clerk" for First Insurance Company.
 Early on, he joined the Jaycees.

-He served as Chief Executive Officer, President and Chairman of BancWest, a subsidiary of BNP Paribas.
-He then served as Chairman of the First Hawaiian Bank, a subsidiary of BancWest (and CEO from 1989 to 2004).
-He served as Chairman of Hawaiian Telcom and Alexander & Baldwin.
+He was Chief Executive Officer, President and Chairman of BancWest, a subsidiary of BNP Paribas.
+He then was Chairman of the First Hawaiian Bank, a subsidiary of BancWest (and CEO from 1989 to 2004).
+He was Chairman of Hawaiian Telcom and Alexander & Baldwin.

-He served on the boards of directors of the First Insurance Company of Hawaii, the Grace Pacific Corporation, the Maui Land & Pineapple Company, Mid Pac Petroleum, the Pacific Guardian Life Insurance Co., and Servco Pacific.
+He was on the boards of directors of the First Insurance Company of Hawaii, the Grace Pacific Corporation, the Maui Land & Pineapple Company, Mid Pac Petroleum, the Pacific Guardian Life Insurance Co., and Servco Pacific.
 In 2015, he was named director of Par Petroleum Corporation.

 He is past president of the American Bankers Association.
-He also served on the Federal Advisory Council of the United States Federal Reserve System, representing the 12th district of the Federal Reserve from 1999 to 2000.
+He also was on the Federal Advisory Council of the United States Federal Reserve System, representing the 12th district of the Federal Reserve from 1999 to 2000.
 He is a Trustee of the Estate of Samuel Mills Damon.

-He has served as the Chairman of the Board of Matson since June 2012.
+He has been the Chairman of the Board of Matson since June 2012.